BIOLOGY GRADUATE ON HIS WAY TO CAREER IN PROSTHETICS

 Rieman has used a prosthetic leg for most of his life.
 At age 3, his right leg was amputated below the knee following an accident.
 His parents were told that he might never be able to walk again, that he could be limited in many ways for the rest of his life.
 It was a challenging prognosis for a child with his entire life ahead of him, but he wasn’t about to let it stop him from reaching his full potential.

 Now, almost two decades later, he's graduated from Ohio Northern University with a bachelor’s degree in biology.
-Next, he will attend Northwestern University in Chicago to obtain a master’s degree in prosthetics and orthotics.
+He is currently attending Northwestern University in Chicago to obtain a master’s degree in prosthetics and orthotics.
 He wants to become a prosthetist, a medical practitioner who helps patients learn to use prosthetic limbs and devices.
 It’s a dream he’s had ever since he first became an amputee – to help others the way he’s been helped.

 This aspiration stemmed from the positive experience he had with his own prosthetist over the years.
 He remembers the pain, shock and obstacles of his treatment, but what he remembers even more is the humane manner with which he was treated.